radicle-dev/heartwood/radicle-cli/examples/rad-patch.md

 │                                                                                         │
 │ See details.                                                                            │
 ├─────────────────────────────────────────────────────────────────────────────────────────┤
-│ ● opened by did:key:z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi (you) 3 months ago │
+│ ● opened by did:key:z6MknSLrJoTcukLrE435hVNQT4JUhbvWLX4kUzqkEStBU8Vi (you) [..         ]│
 ╰─────────────────────────────────────────────────────────────────────────────────────────╯

 commit 3e674d1a1df90807e934f9ae5da2591dd6848a33